Benefits of Exercising

 Some young female athletes who exercise very intensely, and are subject to intense pressure to remain thin, are at risk for a syndrome known as the female athlete triad.
 This combination of symptoms includes loss of menstruation, eating disorders, and osteoporosis.
-Eating disorders among young female athletes are estimated at 15 - 62%.
+Eating disorders among young female athletes are estimated at 15% to 62%.
 Women at higher risk include ballet dancers, gymnasts, and divers.
 Continued intense exercise causes a stress response in which estrogen (the primary female hormone) levels are reduced.
 Estrogen loss can lead to infertility and osteoporosis.
 Iron loss and anemia may also be a problem in women who exercise frequently, even at moderate intensity.
-A doctor should be consulted for any of these concerns.
+A provider should be consulted for any of these concerns.

 Improper Mechanics and Its Effect on the Back and Shoulders

 Everyone should drink lots of fluid during intense exercise.
 Thirst is often a poor indicator of dehydration in people who exercise, particularly older people.
-During a tough workout in a hot environment, the body can lose two liters of fluid per hour through sweat.
+During a tough workout in a hot environment, the body can lose 2 liters of fluid per hour through sweat.

 Anyone who exercises intensely should take the following precautions:

 Contrary to popular belief, drinking fluids will not cause cramps.
 Drinking enough, in fact, helps prevent the painful involuntary muscle spasms that sometimes occur during exercise.